Sleep Lab — Head-to-Head 2026

 Form factor matters

 Eight Sleep is a cover.
-ORION is a mattress.
+Orion is a smart mattress cover (similar to Eight Sleep Pod).
 If you love your existing bed, the Pod 4 is the only way to add active cooling without replacing what you have.
 If you are buying a new bed anyway, ORION delivers the cooling, the mattress, and the smart features as one product.

 Want neither?
 The Saatva Classic is our top non-tech recommendation — coil-on-coil hybrid with a 365-night trial.
 See Saatva →